illusionofmana/Freebambase/README.md

 ## Links

+Via Lampysprites (original creator) NOTE: These links may be dead please refer to the next section for further information

 * [How Do I...](https://github.com/lampysprites/pribambase/wiki/How-Do-I...) tutorials and advice.
 * [RSS feed](https://lampysprites.itch.io/pribambase/devlog.rss) to track updates without checking this or that app.
 * [Itchio community](https://lampysprites.itch.io/pribambase/community) to show off your work or ask for help.

+* [Archived Page](https://www.illusionofmana.art/Pribambase.html) Simple "how to" and download links
+* [How To's](https://www.youtube.com/watch?v=70wyQhKyxFw) The original "how to" video on Pribambase setup and use
+* [My Experience](https://www.youtube.com/watch?v=6ikqAwPJ8nQ) My breakdown and experience using the program (this may demonstrate bugs no longer existing in the plugin)

 ## Source